Downtown Streetscape

 A New Downtown Streetscape

-The plan for a new Downtown Streetscape includes 22 foot wide sidewalks, reduced 11-foot travel lanes, 11 parking spaces remaining on Union Street including two new ADA accessible spaces, sharrow markings, new concrete sidewalks with brick paver accents, added street trees and landscaping, new smart light poles, decorative lighting, updated utilities, space allotted for public art and outdoor dining/cafes, designated loading/unloading zones, and pedestrian drop-off zones.
+Completed in 2025, the new Downtown Streetscape includes 22 foot wide sidewalks, reduced 11-foot travel lanes, 11 parking spaces remaining on Union Street including two new ADA accessible spaces, sharrow markings, new concrete sidewalks with brick paver accents, added street trees and landscaping, new smart light poles, decorative lighting, updated utilities, public art and outdoor dining/cafes, designated loading/unloading zones, and pedestrian drop-off zones.

 Downtown Streetscape